 The Department of Natural Resources, through the Oil and Gas Conservation Commission (OGCC) and the Division of Reclamation, Mining, and Safety (DRMS), has a number of permitting programs and processes.
-Oil, gas, coal, and mineral development must be permitted prior to mining.
+Oil, gas, coal, and mineral development must be permitted prior to extraction.
 Permits specify performance standards and conditions to help protect the public and environment from adverse impacts.
 The OGCC uses permitting to balance access to oil and gas resources with reasonable environmental protection, as well as consideration of other public impacts such as aesthetics, noise, dust, and traffic.
-Another important part of the permitting process for both OGCC and DRMS is for the developing party to post financial assurance that could be used to reclaim the development site in cases where an operator is unwilling and/or unable to reclaim the site themselves.
+Another important part of the permitting process for both OGCC and DRMS is for the developing party to post financial assurance that could be used to reclaim the development site in cases where an operator is unwilling and/or unable to reclaim the site.
 As part of the industry's advance planning process for oil and gas development, operators also submit applications for orders related to well spacing, statutory pooling, unitization, cost recovery, and other requests related to how oil and gas is developed.
 These applications for orders seek regulatory approval for how the resources may be developed.

-Permitting Inputs - FY 2010-11 to FY 2017-18
+Permitting Inputs - FY 2011-12 to FY 2018-19

-FY 2010-11 FY 2011-12 FY 2012-13 FY 2013-14 FY 2014-15 FY 2015-16 FY 2017-18 Actual Actual Actual Actual Actual Projected Projected Coal Regulatory Program of Permitted Coal Sites Including Exploration 156 166 122 94 84 79 75 Minerals Regulatory Progra am of Active Minerals Mines Includes Prospecting 1,789 1,768 1,717 1,673 1,607 1,630 1,640 Regulation of Oil and Gas Exploration and Production of Drilling Permits Requested 4,883 4,541 3,893 4,399 3,880 3,300 3,300 of Applications for Orders 255 456 525 614 672 604 604
+FY 2011-12 Actual FY 2012-13 Actual FY 2013-14 Actual FY 2014-15 Actual FY 2015-16 Actual FY 2016-17 Projected FY 2018-19 Projected Coal Regulatory Program Coal Regulatory Program Number of Permitted Coal Sites Including Exploration 166 122 94 84 80 73 71 Minerals Regulatory Program Minerals Regulatory Program Number of Active Minerals Mines Includes Prospecting 1,768 1,717 1,673 1,607 1,585 1,600 1,600 Regulation of Oil and Gas Exp loration and Pr oduction Number of Drilling Permits Requested 4,541 3,893 4,399 3,880 3,317 3,550 4,000 Number of Applications for Orders 456 525 614 672 680 625 650